siqueiralex/django-docker-example/README.md

 - Build brand new containers from the docker-compose file
 - Setup a new DB using django migrations api
 - Create a superuser using username and password found in '.env'
-- Populate your DB using the fixutes stored in 'fixtures' folder.
-If the fixtures are numbered, they will be loaded in order.
+- Populate your DB using the fixutes stored in the 'fixtures/' folder.
+If the fixtures are numbered, they will be loaded in numerical order.

 <br />